remram44/file_archive/README.md

 Its purpose is to be used as a persistent file store for the VisTrails workflow and provenance management system: http://www.vistrails.org/

+# Warning

+Note that this project is still alpha and changing fast.
+The API, command-line interface and storage format are subject to change between each release.